tigerwill90/fox/README.md

 **Get the current route:** You can easily retrieve the route of the matched request.
 This actually makes it easier to integrate observability middleware like open telemetry.

-**Only explicit matches:**  A request can only match exactly one route or no route at all.
-Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.
+**Flexible routing:**  Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.

 **Redirect trailing slashes:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), the router automatically redirects the client, at no extra cost, if another route match with or without a trailing slash.